TiagoGrosso/instagram-graph-api-lib/README.md

 1. Create an IG Container object.
 The request will return the container id.
    - For photos use `PostPagePhotoMediaRequest`.
-   - For videos use `PostPageVideoMediaRequest`.
+   - ~~For videos use `PostPageVideoMediaRequest`.~~ Instagram has removed the ability to publish normal/legacy videos through their API.
+Videos are now always reels.
    - For reels use `PostPageReelMediaRequest`.
    - For carousels check the [Publishing Carousels section below](#publishing-carousels).
+   - For Story videos use `PostPageStoryPhotoMediaRequest`
+   - For Story videos use `PostPageStoryVideoMediaRequest`
 2. Wait for the IG Container status to move to `FINISHED` (check the status through the `GetContainerRequest`).
 3. Publish the IG Container (through the `PostPublishMediaRequest`).